- Home

 Faculty and Student Interaction

-The EE Program consists of four Ph.D. professors and approximately 50-75 students, both domestic and international, who work together in a cordial atmosphere conducive to excellence in education and scholarship.
+The EE Program consists of professors holding Ph.D. degrees and experienced instructors.
+There are approximately more than 50 students, both domestic and international, who work together in a cordial atmosphere conducive to excellence in education and scholarship.
 Class enrollments are usually in the range of 10-25 students, with laboratory course enrollments usually less than 20.
 These small classes promote frequent, direct interaction between professors and students, greatly enhancing the learning process.

-Laboratory courses in several electrical engineering areas provide intensive experience in experiment/data design, methodology, measurement, analysis, and communication.
+Laboratory courses in several EE areas provide intensive experience in design, methodology, measurement, analysis, and communication.
 Students receive design experience not only through EE courses, but also through multidisciplinary Senior Design I and II courses required for all engineering majors.
-The EE Program and College of Engineering and Computer Science are also committed to preparing students for eventual licensing as Professional Engineers, and require students to take the Fundamentals of Engineering Examination during their senior year as the first step in the process.
-Most of the engineering faculty are themselves licensed Professional Engineers.
+The EE Program and College of Engineering and Computer Science are also committed to preparing students for eventual licensing as Professional Engineers and require students to take the Fundamentals of Engineering (FE) examination during their senior year as the first step in the process.
+Most of the engineering faculty are licensed Professional Engineers.

 Research

-The EE Program offers undergraduate research and scholarship opportunities in fields such as semiconductor materials and devices, electromagnetics, electrical power, and electrical machinery.
+The EE Program offers undergraduate/graduate research and scholarship opportunities in different fields such as semiconductor materials and devices, electromagnetics, control systems, cyber-physical power systems, energy storage systems, electric vehicles, and optimization.
 Some of the faculty members are also associated with the multidisciplinary A-State graduate program in Environmental Sciences and direct graduate students in that program.
-Student research experience has been invaluable in augmenting students’ total education and preparing them for graduate education and/or career success.
-For example, the A-State Optoelectronic Materials Research Laboratory has utilized over sixty undergraduate research assistants since 1983, with many of these also serving as co-authors on journal publications and conference presentations, being recipients of student research funding, for example, Arkansas Scholars’ Undergraduate Research Fellowships, and winning various student paper/presentation competitions, for example, those sponsored by the Arkansas Academy of Science at its annual conferences.
-Several of these have gone-on to obtain graduate degrees at prestigious universities such as the Massachusetts Institute of Technology, Texas A & M University, Purdue University, the University of Colorado-Boulder, the University of Tennessee-Knoxville, the University of Missouri-Rolla, and the University of Arkansas.
+Student research experience has been invaluable in augmenting students’ total education and preparing them for higher education and/or career success.
+For example, the A-State Optoelectronic Materials Research Laboratory has utilized over sixty undergraduate research assistants since 1983, many of whom serving as co-authors in journal publications and conference presentations, being recipients of student research funding (e.g., Arkansas Scholars’ Undergraduate Research Fellowships), and winning various student paper/presentation competitions (e.g., the ones sponsored by the Arkansas Academy of Science at its annual conferences).
+In many cases, these students went on to earn graduate degrees from prestigious universities such as Massachusetts Institute of Technology, Texas A & M University, Purdue University, University of Colorado-Boulder, University of Tennessee-Knoxville, University of Missouri-Rolla, and University of Arkansas.

-In addition to basic research, which has been funded by agencies including the National Institutes of Heath, the National Science Foundation, NASA, the Environmental Protection Agency, the Arkansas State Highway and Transportation Department, and the Arkansas Science and Technology Authority, A-State EE faculty also actively participate in applied research and engineering consulting as a service to regional businesses, industries, utilities, and professionals.
-Engineering students sometimes also participate in these applied projects and sometimes even earn course credit for such activities through Special Problems in Electrical Engineering, Student Research in Electrical Engineering, and Engineering Internship courses.
-These projects have covered a variety of topics including product development, process analysis, engineering measurements, accident investigations, and intellectual property documentation.
-The faculty have also collaborated with other A-State academic and research programs, for example, the Department of Chemistry and Physics, the College of Agriculture, and the Environmental Sciences Program, and faculty at other universities in joint research, for example, under the Arkansas NASA and EPA EPSCOR programs.
+In addition to basic research, which has been funded by agencies including National Institutes of Health (NIH), National Science Foundation (NSF), National Aeronautics and Space Administration (NASA), Environmental Protection Agency (EPA), Arkansas Department of Transportation (ARDOT), and Arkansas Science and Technology Authority (ASTA), A-State EE faculty also actively participate in applied research and engineering consulting as a service to the regional businesses, industries, utilities, and professionals.
+Moreover, engineering students sometimes participate in these applied projects and earn course credit for such activities through Special Problems in Electrical Engineering, Student Research in Electrical Engineering, and Engineering Internship courses.
+These projects have covered a variety of topics including renewable energy, cybersecurity analysis, product development, process analysis, engineering measurements, accident investigations, and intellectual property documentation.
+The EE faculty also collaborate with other A-State academic and research programs, for example, Department of Chemistry and Physics, College of Agriculture, and Environmental Sciences Program, as well as with faculty at other national and international universities in joint research (e.g., University of Nevada Reno, Purdue University Northwest, Aalto University in Finland, University of Castilla-La Mancha in Spain, and Federal University of Roraima in Brazil.

 IEEE Chapter

 The EE Program sponsors an active student branch of the Institute of Electrical and Electronics Engineers (IEEE).
-Associated social, educational, competitive, and fund raising activities provide students a broad perspective on the profession, and opportunities for teamwork, leadership, and service.
-Other engineering society student branches at A-State of interest to electrical engineering majors include the Society of Manufacturing Engineers and the Society of Women Engineers.
+Associated social, educational, competitive, and fund-raising activities provide students with a broad perspective on the profession through opportunities for teamwork, leadership, and service.
+Other engineering society student branches at A-State of interest to EE major include Society of Manufacturing Engineers and Society of Women Engineers.

 Successful Alumni

-The EE Program has a broad alumni base, with graduates holding engineering positions in industry, utilities, academia, government, management, research and development, marketing, and consulting.
-This growing alumni base is a strong supporter of the EE Program in a variety of ways, including making donations, and serving as seminar speakers, members of the College’s and EE Program's engineering advisory councils, and employers and industrial internship sponsors for our students.
+The EE Program has a broad alumni base, with graduates holding engineering positions in industry, utilities, academia, government, management, research & development, marketing, and consulting.
+This growing alumni base is a strong supporter of the EE Program in a variety of ways, including making donations, serving as seminar speakers, being members of the College’s and EE Program's engineering advisory councils, and being employers and industrial internship sponsors for our students.

 The opportunities for additional growth, development, and service are exciting.
-The entire College is committed to excellence in engineering education, and the broader development and welfare of its students and other constituents.
-We are confident that prospective students will be delighted with the student-focused environment and total educational experience that we offer, and welcome inquiries, visits, and comments.
-Please let us know if we can be of assistance with your educational goals, with your research or consultant needs, or in any other way.
+The entire College is committed to excellence in engineering education, the broader development, and the welfare of its students and other constituents.
+We are confident that prospective students will be delighted with the student-focused environment and total educational experience that we offer, and we always welcome inquiries, visits, and comments.
+Please let us know if we can be of any assistance with your educational goals, with your research or consultant needs, or in any other ways.

 More Information

-If you wish to learn more about our Electrical Engineering program at A-State, we encourage you to setup a campus visit.
-Do not hesitate to contact Dr. Kher at skher@astate.edu or by phone at 870-972-3224 if you have any questions or to arrange a visit.
+If you wish to learn more about our EE program at A-State, we encourage you to set up a campus visit.
+Do not hesitate to contact the program director, Dr. Ehsan Naderi, if you have any questions or you would like to arrange a visit.

 ABET Annual Student Graduation and Enrollment Data